 - Please note that the scholarship visa does not automatically entitle you to take up employment or self-employment.

 - Program Line 1 (stay in Germany): Please note the current application periods listed below.

 - Programme line 2 (stay in third countries): Each case is an individual case and poses different challenges.
 The duration of the application process until a decision is reached depends on various factors (quality of the application, availability of a host organisation, visa regulations, etc.).
 Please note that the MRI is not an emergency program and processes may take several months.
 The MRI cannot give any guarantee of (rapid) Support.

 - Temporary relocation to Germany: Due to limited capacities, you may currently only apply for funding in Germany if a suitable host organisation is already available.
 Please note the current application periods and starting dates.

 - Temporary relocation to third countries in your home region: You may apply for a short-term fellowship in a third country in your home region on an ongoing basis.
-We will discuss possible funding opportunities with you and our partner organisations.
+Due to limited capacities, you may currently only apply if a suitable host organisation is already available.
+We will discuss possible funding opportunities with you and the host organisation.

 - In both of the above-mentioned cases, the MRI cannot guarantee funding.

 How can I apply for support from MRI?